Source

 Read about Conda, Poetry and Python package management

-.
+For the best user experience we advise using conda and poetry for environment setup and dependency management.
+Conda ships binaries for packages like numpy so these dependencies are not built from source locally by pip.
 Poetry solves the dependency tree in a way that the dependencies of dependencies of dependencies use versions that are compatible with each other.

-configuration files to choose from.
+For Conda environments, the build/conda folder contains multiple .yaml configuration files to choose from.

-When using other Python distributions we highly recommend a virtual environment like virtualenv
+When using other Python distributions we highly recommend a virtual environment like virtualenv or pyenv for installing the terminal dependency libraries.

-the requirements files are found in the project root:
+For people who prefer using "vanilla" pip the requirements files are found in the project root:

-list main dependenciesrequirements-full.txt
+• requirements.txt list main dependencies

-list all the dependencies including Machine Learning and Portfolio Optimization libraries and dependencies for developers
+• requirements-full.txt list all the dependencies including Machine Learning and Portfolio Optimization libraries and dependencies for developers

-They can be installed with pip
+They can be installed with pip:

 pip install -r requirements.txt